Continual Test-time Adaptation for End-to-end Speech Recognition on Noisy Speech: Introduction

-To address domain shift issues during inference, Test-Time Adaptation (TTA) is an attractive method.
-It adapts the model using only single or batched test samples without needing the source training data at testing time.
-Specifically, TTA adapts the source model through unsupervised objectives like Entropy Minimization (EM) ~\citep{tent} or Pseudo-Labeling (PL)~\citep{pl} in inference time.

-TTA methods initially gained prominence in the computer vision field.
-Non-continual TTA methods adapt the source model for each test utterance and reset to the original model for subsequent samples~\citep{tent}, whereas Continual TTA (CTTA) continuously adapts the model for target domains, leveraging knowledge learned across samples to improve performance~\citep{eata, stable-tta, rdumb}.
+Test-time adaptation (TTA) is an attractive method to address domain shift issues during inference time.
+TTA adapts the model using only single or batched test samples without needing the source training data at testing time.
+Specifically, the source model is adapted via unsupervised objectives like Entropy Minimization (EM) ~\citep{tent} or Pseudo-Labeling (PL)~\citep{pl} in inference time.
+TTA methods can be characterized into two categories: \textbf{1) Non-continual TTA} methods adapt the source model for each test utterance and reset to the original model for subsequent samples~\citep{tent}, and \textbf{2) Continual TTA} (CTTA) continuously adapts the model for target domains, leveraging knowledge learned across samples to improve performance~\citep{eata, stable-tta, rdumb}.

-In speech recognition, recent studies have tailored TTA methods with entropy-minimization-based optimization~\citep{suta, sgem, advancing}, proposing various training objectives and demonstrating effectiveness on different datasets.
-However, existing ASR TTA methods focus on non-continual TTA, limiting the ability to learn knowledge across samples.
+TTA methods initially strive in the field of computer vision~\citep{tent, eata, stable-tta, rdumb}.
+In speech recognition, recent studies have tailored TTA methods with EM-based optimization~\citep{suta, sgem, advancing}, proposing new training objectives and demonstrating effectiveness across datasets.
+However, existing ASR TTA methods only focus on non-continual TTA, constraining the model to learn knowledge across samples.
 There is limited research on CTTA for end-to-end ASR.
-Recently, AWMC~\citep{awmc} proposed a pseudo-labeling CTTA method for ASR on single test domain.
+Recently, AWMC~\citep{awmc} proposed a pseudo-labeling CTTA method for ASR on a single test domain.
 However, as shown in previous work~\citep{suta}, pseudo-labeling is not as effective as EM-based methods, and its ability on long multi-domain testing data is unknown.

 In this work, we propose a general \textbf{Fast-slow TTA} framework that leverages the advantages of both continual and non-continual TTA.
 Based on this framework, we introduce an EM-based CTTA method named \textbf{D}ynamic \textbf{SUTA} (\textbf{DSUTA}) for ASR.
 Furthermore, to enhance the robustness of DSUTA on time-varying domain data, we propose a \textbf{dynamic reset strategy} to automatically detect domain shifts and determine when to reset the model to the original source model.
 This strategy improves Fast-slow TTA over long sequences of multi-domain data streams.